lazybean/understanding-bevy/src/ecs/communication/resources.md

 When you're working with your [`AppBuilder`](../internals/app-builder.md) (including through a [plugin](../../organization/plugins.md)), there are two ways to add resources:

-1. [`init_resource`](https://docs.rs/bevy/0.4.0/bevy/app/struct.AppBuilder.html#method.init_resource), which registers the resource type specified in its type parameter.
+1. [`init_resource`](https://docs.rs/bevy/0.4.0/bevy/app/struct.AppBuilder.html#method.init_resource), which adds a resource of the type specified in its type parameter, with a starting value given by its `Default` trait.

-2. [`.add_resource`](https://docs.rs/bevy/0.4.0/bevy/app/struct.AppBuilder.html#method.add_resource), which also sets a starting value for that type.
+2. [`.add_resource`](https://docs.rs/bevy/0.4.0/bevy/app/struct.AppBuilder.html#method.add_resource), which sets a custom starting value for that type.

 Use `.init_resource` when you're not sure what data you need in the resource at the time of its creation, and use `.add_resource` when you have a good starting value.